testAccountBecauseBored/IMPORTANT-ALERT/README.md

 # IMPORTANT-ALERT
-Very very important info about new tld .zip and .mov
+Very very important info about new tld's .zip and .mov

 To start, the link below looks like it is going to take you to steam's download page, right?